 Embryo donation is a beautiful gift to a family struggling with infertility.
 However, it involves considerable legal implications.
-It is very important that the donor or donors and the couple receiving the embryos have a written agreement in place prior to the transfer of any embryos, and that each party to the agreement obtain independent legal advice from a lawyer specializing in fertility law.
-In fact, most fertility clinics in Canada require that such an agreement be in place before they will execute the physical transfer of the embryos.
+It is very important that the donor or donors and the couple or individual receiving the embryos have a written agreement in place prior to the transfer of any embryos, and that each party to the agreement obtain independent legal advice from a lawyer specializing in fertility law.
+In fact, fertility clinics in Canada require that such an agreement be in place before they will execute the physical transfer of the embryos.

 The embryo donation agreement contains strong language that the embryo donors are not the parents of the child, that they will have no guardianship or decision-making authority, and no rights to seek parenting time with the child (although there can be flexibility in this regard, if the parties desire).
 The agreement also protects the embryo donors from having any obligations to financially support the child by preventing the embryo recipients from seeking financial contributions such as child support.
 The agreement also contains a medical waiver in which the embryo recipients assume the risk that the child(ren) may be born with abnormalities or medical problems, and that a viable embryo and pregnancy cannot be guaranteed.